john-erinjery/python-supermarket/README.md

     The billing software takes in products and returns the total cost in bill format.

 4. Employee Management:
-    The Employee details can also be viewed and changed through this software.
+    The Employee details can also be viewed and updated through this software.

 5. Supermarket Details Management:
     The Supermarket details like the name, address and phone number can also be viwed and modified.